felix-hilden/tekore/docs/src/examples/scripts/analyse_from_playlist.rst

 It assumes that your credentials are saved in the environment and you have followed or created at least one playlist and it has a track on it.
+Podcast episodes or a locally saved tracks are ignored, because they cannot be analysed.

 .. code:: python